videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video.md

   );
 };

-// These will render a single participant's view const ParticipantView = ({ participantId }) => {
+// This will render a single participant's view const ParticipantView = ({ participantId }) => {
   const { displayName } = useParticipant(participantId);
   return (